MalcolmSlaney/LoudnessModel/README.md

 Long-term: Tal = 99 ms (aal = 0.01), Trl = 751 ms (arl = 0.00133)

 The paper doesn't provide explicit scientific justification for using two specific time constants.
 The closest it comes is describing their functional purposes - short-term for individual words/notes and long-term for sentences/phrases.
 The time constants appear to be empirically determined rather than derived from fundamental auditory principles.
 Moore et al. (2018) focused on refining these values through experimental data fitting rather than explaining their theoretical basis.

-### Why Use This Model?

-* **Understand Sound Perception:** This model helps you understand how changes in sound characteristics affect perceived loudness.

-* **Research & Analysis:** Useful for academic research in auditory perception and psychoacoustics.

-* **Practical Applications:** From product testing in audio hardware to studying environmental noise levels.

 ## II.
 GETTING STARTED